Credit Union vs. Bank

 Control/Management | Since credit union Members are owners, each Member has an equal vote in electing directors no matter how much money they have on deposit or the number of accounts they have.
 Members can also run for election to the Board. | Banks are owned and controlled by stockholders, whose number of votes depends upon number of shares owned.
 Customers do not have voting rights, generally cannot be elected to the Board and have no say in how their bank is operated. |

-Board of Directors | Unpaid volunteers elected by credit union Members, giving Members more of an influence on the credit union. | Paid directors elected by shareholders, who make decisions in the best interest of the stockholders, not the customers of the bank. |
+Board of Directors | Directors are elected by credit union Members, giving Members more of an influence on the credit union. | Directors are elected by shareholders, who make decisions in the best interest of the stockholders, not the customers of the bank. |

 Not-For-Profit/For Profit | Credit unions are not-for-profit financial cooperatives that exist to serve their Members rather than to maximize corporate profits. | Banks are profit-oriented organizations and exist to earn a profit for stockholders. |